k-box/k-box/docs/user/en/documents/add.md

 # Importing from URL

-If a document is available on internet, the K-DMS can fetch it directly, using its URL.
+If a document is available on internet, the K-Box can fetch it directly, using its URL.

 On the document tab, you simply need to click on the "Create or Add" menu, then on "Import".